vvoelz/biceps/doc/source/theory.rst

-As an example to illustrate the importance of reference potentials, consider an experimental distance restraint applied to two residues of a polypeptide chain.
+As an example to illustrate the importance of reference potentials, consider an experimental distance restraint applied to two residues of a polypeptide chain (Figure 1).
 In the absence of any experimental information, we assume a reference potential :math:`Q_{\text{ref}}(\mathbf{r})` corresponding to the end-to-end distance of a random-coil polymer with a chain length equal to that of